diagrid-labs/dapr-actor-demos/README.md

 3. Open the front-end in a browser and click the `Connect` button.
 This establishes a connection with Ably Realtime.
 4. Enter the number of employees you want to simulate and click the `Create actors` button.
 This will create actors for the EvilCorp Head Quarters, the regional office, the employees and the alarm clocks.
    > Be careful not to create too many employees.
 The free tier of ably can only handle 70 messages per second.
 More info in the [Ably limits docs](https://ably.com/docs/general/limits).
 5. Click the `Start time` button to start the simulation.
 This will set the time of all the alarm clocks and after each two seconds 10 minutes will pass in the simulation.
+Once the alarm clocks reach 7:00, the employee actors will randomly acknowledge or snooze the alarm.

 ## Basic Actor Samples